 St Columba’s School mission is to foster ‘Christ’s teaching of love, peace and justice at the heart of all we do.’
 We strive to help our children use God’s gifts to develop themselves and to serve others as they grow and learn.

-Reading: Our reading is unique to St. Columba’s school and it combines the use of different published schemes that are phonetically decodable and follow the ‘Letters and Sounds’ documentation.
-They are namely from the following schemes: Big Cat, Floppy Phonics, Dandelion Readers, Songbirds.
+During KS1, children continue to embed their phonic knowledge moving onto the RWI comprehension programme when they are confident.
+In EYFS AND key stage 1 children’s independent reading books match their phonic ability to support success and independence.
 The texts increase in challenge and by the time the children are towards the end of their time in Key Stage One they are ready to move on to ‘real’ books and are supported with their reading through the use of ‘Accelerated Reader’.
 The use of ‘Accelerated Reader’ continues into Key Stage Two and over time children are exposed to a widening range of authors, themes and genres, all of which help to broaden and enrich each child’s vocabulary, understanding and knowledge.
 Children participate in reading every day and each class focuses on core texts along with ample opportunities for them to read for sheer pleasure.
-Children’s reading for pleasure is promoted through enabling them access to age appropriate reading material online through the use of ‘Reading Eggs’ and ‘MyON’.

 We hope that the resources below will be of use to you in supporting your child with their Phonics.